Gringo is an ethnic slur because white people don't get offended by it.

 I might be confusing it with another book.

-And the thing about uh that I have found, and I even peppered my dad with this growing up.
+And the thing about that I have found, and I even peppered my dad with this growing up.

-I would see the result of hard work, but I never saw the hard work in people.
+Would see the result of hard work, but I never saw the hard work in people.

-Son, you'd have no idea what it took them to do to get there.
+You'd have no idea what it took them to do to get there.

-Uh I've I've I've learned that.
+I've learned that.

-But we never do see the hard work with people, particularly with athletes.
+We never do see the hard work with people, particularly with athletes.

-We just assume that comes naturally to them, and that uh they're born with it, that they're born champions, and they don't have to work very hard at what they do, and it's not nobody, nobody other than people who inherit their money uh and station in life.
+We just assume that comes naturally to them and that they're born with it, that they're born champions, and they don't have to work very hard at what they do.

-Outside of that, nobody gets where they are without hard work and really committed hard work to it, and that takes a passion.
+Outside of that, nobody gets where they are without hard work and really committed hard work to it.

 That requires a passion.

-Well, in yeah, I uh in in a convoluted way.
+Well, yeah, in a convoluted way.

 I don't like the whole construct of play dates.

-We just went on played.
+We just went out and played.

 You have to make a frigging appointment for it.